Ferroxius/Vladimir-UI-EE-Patch/README.md

 Items aren't correctly sorted in the inventory

-The level and exp bar are showing even though EE does not use levels anymore (also extends to the map)
+The "required level" indicator is showing in the world map menu despite EE not using levels anymore

-The skill menu has all the default skill slots still showing
+The tooltip for the skill slots still shows if you hover over them

 The skill menu is missing some icons